kephin/Microservice_Basic/README.md

 ### Event bus/Event broker

+With asynchronous communication we introduce **Event broker**.
+And the goal of this event broker is to **receive events from some different services and route them off to all the other services**.

-- Many different implementations, RabbitMQ, Kafka, NATS...
+- Many different implementations, ex.
+RabbitMQ, Kafka, NATS...
 - Receives events, publishes them to listeners
 - Many different subtle feature that make async communication way easier or way harder
-- We're going to build our own event bus using Express.
-It'll not implement the vast majority of feature a normal bus has